jtickle/gravity/README.md

 Copying
 -------

-Gravity is licensed under the GNU GPLv3.
+Gravity is licensed under the GNU GPL-3.0.
 See the COPYING file for more information.

-Gravity uses Pixi.js which is Copyright (C) 2013-2015 Mathew Groves and is licsensed under the MIT License.
-This version of Gravity retrieves Pixi.js in unminified form from cdnjs.com and the library is not included in this code repository.